 Our Kayak sessions are perfect for small or large groups with varied paddling experience as we use sit-on kayaks which are incredibly stable and easy to paddle and all sessions include an introduction to kayaking before taking to the water for some fun.
 No experience is necessary and all equipment is provided.

 If you have some experience and would like to journey a little further along the coast, we have kayaking options for you to choose from ranging from short journeys using sit-on kayaks to half and full day packages using enclosed cockpit sea kayaks.
-Multi day sea kayak trips are available on request.
+Multi day sea kayaking in North Devon trips are available on request.

-H2Outdoor can arrange one-to-one kayak sessions for you to have our qualified instructor focus solely on you and provide the opportunity to practice rescues and rolls or develop other skills within this sport.
+H2Outdoor can arrange one-to-one kayaking sessions for you to have our qualified instructor focus solely on you and provide the opportunity to practice rescues and rolls or develop other skills within the kayaking sport.

 BCU Star Awards are also available including training & assessment

-Contact us for more information or to make a booking, no matter your size of group it is always best to book in advance to gurantee your place on specific days Get in touch
+Contact us for more information or to make a booking, no matter your size of group it is always best to book in advance to guarantee your place on specific days.

 In the United Kingdom, kayaks are considered a sub-type of canoe and there are various other craft that fall under the same canoe sport heading which is where the confusion comes from.
 However there are several differences between kayaks and canoes and the first and main difference is the paddle.
 A kayak paddle has a blade at both ends of the shaft and a canoe paddle has just one.
 The next difference is the seating position as in a canoe you either kneel or sit on a special raised seat and in a kayak the seat tends to be on or just above the bottom skin of the craft.
 There are other differences between the two but these differences are becoming less apparent with the creation of new designs and technologies which are bridging the gap.
 Usually a canoe is a large open boat paddled (Ray Mears Style) on one side, perfect for lakes & rivers and kayaks can either be small boats for white water or larger slimmer kayaks for the sea.